vueneue/docs/docs/guide/server.md

 ## Middlewares

-You can middlewares to Koa instance:
+You can add middlewares to Koa instance:

 `vue.config.js`